-HIGHLIGHT: If the region's existing daily transit trips were all made by single-occupancy cars, the line of cars would extend about 1,100 miles.
-With ST3 the 2040 daily ridership would be the equivalent of a line of single-occupancy cars over 2,000 miles long.
+Highlight: If the region's daily transit trips were all made by singleoccupancy cars, the line of cars would extend about 1,100 miles.
+The 2040 daily ridership represents a line of cars nearly 1,800 miles long.

-System Reliability
+System reliability